ashdavies/talks/2019-07-09-working-with-dagger-and-kotlin/working-with.dagger-and-kotlin.md

 ## Dagger Factory's

-^ Sinan
+- Inject annotated classes generate factory at usage site
+- If @Module is not necessary in the gradle module
+    - Prefer @Inject annotation
+    - Don't use dagger compiler where possible

+^ For better compiler performance in pure kotlin module try to avoid having dagger compiler

 ---

 ## Dagger Factory's

-- Inject annotated classes generate factory at usage sites
-- Prefer inject annotation as the module compiler isn’t necessary
+- For keeping implementation internal prefer `abstract` module and use internal methods
-- Modules can be used to generate internal classes by abstract type
+- Injected constructor can be internal
-- Internal constructor for public classes with internal dependencies
-- Dependency required in root module for submodule dependencies
+- Root module needs dependencies for submodule
-    - Ie submodule using Coroutines requires app to include dependency
-    - Even if it’s internal, if in Dagger graph, is required in app module
+    - if in Dagger graph, is required in app module

-- Internal implementations can be hidden behind interfaces
-- Submodule requires Dagger compiler to function correctly
+^ Dont expose internal implementation detail if not necessary

 ---